sayoojjs/CRNOH_MEO-Batch-Texture-Channel-Packer/README.md

-# CRNOH / MEO Texture Channel Packer
+# CRNOH / MEO Batch Texture Channel Packer

 A batch texture channel packing tool for **Unreal Engine 5** material workflows.
 Drop your raw texture maps in a folder, run the script, and get packed `.TGA` files ready to import — no manual Photoshop channel work needed.